Gradual C0: Symbolic Execution for Gradual Verification: Appendix

 \subsection{\textbf{Symbolic consumption of formulas}}

 ~

-The goals of \predicate{consume} are 3-fold: 1) given a symbolic state $\sigma$ and formula $\gphi$ check whether $\gphi$ is established by $\sigma$, \ie $\gphiImplies{\gphi_{\sigma}}{\gphi}$ where $\gphi_{\sigma}$ is the formula which represents the state $\sigma$, 2) produce and collect run-time checks that are minimally sufficient for $\sigma$ to establish $\gphi$ soundly, \ie the red and green highlighting in \fig~\ref{fig:insertLast-segv}, and 3) remove accessibility predicates and predicates that are asserted in $\gphi$ from $\sigma$.
-Note that $\gphiImplies{}{}$ is the consistent implication described in \S\ref{sec:symexec-wlp} and formally defined by \citet{wise2020gradual}.
+The goals of \predicate{consume} are 3-fold: 1) given a symbolic state $\sigma$ and formula $\gphi$ check whether $\gphi$ is established by $\sigma$, \ie $\gphiImplies{\gphi_{\sigma}}{\gphi}$ where $\gphi_{\sigma}$ is the formula which represents the state $\sigma$, 2) produce and collect run-time checks that are minimally sufficient for $\sigma$ to establish $\gphi$ soundly, and 3) remove accessibility predicates and predicates that are asserted in $\gphi$ from $\sigma$.
+Note that $\gphiImplies{}{}$ is the consistent implication formally defined by \citet{wise2020gradual}.
 The rules for \predicate{consume} are given in \fig~\ref{fig:consume-rules-1}.

 The \predicate{consume} function always begins by consolidating information across the given heap $\sigma_1.h$ and path condition $\sigma_1.\pi$.
 The invariant on the heap $\sigma_1.h$ ensures all heap chunks in $\sigma_1.h$ are separated in memory, \eg $\chunk{f}{x}{\delta_1} \in \sigma_1.h$ and $\chunk{f}{y}{\delta_2} \in \sigma_1.h$ implies $x \neq y$.
 Similarly, $\chunk{f}{x}{\delta_1} \in \sigma_1.h$ implies $x \neq \enull$.
 Therefore, such information is added to the path condition $\sigma_1.\pi$ during consolidation.
 Further, \predicate{consolidate} ensures $\sigma_1.h$ and $\sigma_1.\pi$ are consistent, \ie do not contain contradictory information.
-We use the definition of \predicate{consolidate} from \cite{MuellerSchwerhoffSummers16}, without repeating it here.
+We use the definition of \predicate{consolidate} from \cite{schwerhoff2016advancing}, without repeating it here.

 After consolidation, \predicate{consume} calls a helper function \predicate{consume'}, which performs the major functionality of \predicate{consume}.
 Along with the state $\sigma_2$ from consolidation, \predicate{consume'} accepts a boolean flag, optimistic heap $\sigma_2.\oh$, regular heap $\sigma_2.h$, the formula to be consumed $\gphi$, and a continuation.
 The boolean flag sent to \predicate{consume'} controls how $\sigma_2$ provides access to fields in $\gphi$.
 When $\gphi$ is precise (is $\theta$), then $\sigma_2$ provides access to fields in $\theta$ through heap chunks or imprecision where applicable.
 Therefore, in this case, the boolean flag is set to $\sigma_2.\isimp$.
 However, when $\gphi$ is imprecise (\ie $\withqm{\phi}$), then the boolean flag is set to $\phiTrue$ so access to fields in $\gphi$ is always justified: first by $\sigma_2$ if applicable and second by imprecision in $\gphi$.
 Copies of the optimistic heap $\sigma_2.\oh$ and regular heap $\sigma_2.h$ are sent to \predicate{consume'} where heap chunks from $\gphi$ are removed from them.
 If \predicate{consume'} succeeds, then when $\gphi$ is precise execution continues with the residual heap chunks.
 When $\gphi$ is imprecise execution continues with empty heaps, because $\gphi$ may require and assert any heap chunk in $\sigma_2$.
 Residual heap chunks are instead represented by imprecision, \ie execution continues with an imprecise state.
 Finally, \predicate{consume'} also sends snapshots collected for removed heap chunks to the continuation.